Updated Sept. 25, 2020

 Because salt kills bacteria, a saltwater gargle is a favorite natural remedy.
 Just mix a teaspoon of salt with 8 ounces of warm water (the warmest you can tolerate), gargle for 30 seconds, then spit it out.
-You can achieve similar results using baking soda and warm water.

-And, for a real kick, try gargling with cayenne pepper, which breaks up and moves the mucus in your throat.
+For a real kick, try gargling with cayenne pepper, which breaks up and moves the mucus in your throat.
 Add a healthy pinch of cayenne pepper to warm water and mix well.
 Don’t swallow, though, to avoid upsetting your stomach.

 Steam can open a stuffy nose and reduce mucus drainage into your throat.

 Create your own “personal steamer” by pouring very hot (not boiling) water into a bowl.
 You can even add some aromatic herbs like oregano, crystallized ginger, or lavender from your spice rack.

 Cover your head with a towel and lean in over the water, breathing deeply.
 You can also reap similar benefits by breathing in the steam while taking a long, hot shower.

 5. Relieve your throat with hot, herbal tea

 NOTE: Honey should never be given to children under 1 year of age.